riyafarsule01/Sales-_Data/README.md

-# TASK 1 - ELEVATE LABS
+# TASK 1: DATA CLEANING AND PREPROCESSING OF SALES DATA
 The Case of the Messy Sales Data 🕵️‍♂️
 A Data Cleaning & Preprocessing Project for the Elevate Data Analyst Internship.